m-clement/ProgrammingCR/README.md

 - Assigment Details
 	* Create a branch with 'git checkout -b my-first-branch'
 	* Reformat Week 4 as an objective
-	* Put the result of that to a github Pull Request
+	* Put the result of that to a GitHub Pull Request
 	* CR instructor will accecpt those changes
 - Various git commands we've learned
 	* git clone // get a copy of a repo to a new directory